SCassady/frontend-nanodegree-mobile-portfolio/README.md

 ### Part 2: Optimize fps for views/pizza.html while scrolling.

-To achieve over 60fps while scrolling, I made the following optimizations:
+To achieve over 60fps while scrolling, I made the following optimizations to updatePositions:

-- Pulled the call to document.body.scrollTop out of the for loop, so the updatePositions function only triggers layout once per call, and so avoids many instances of forced synchronous layout.
+- Pulled the call to document.body.scrollTop out of the for loop, so the function only triggers layout once per call, and so avoids many instances of forced synchronous layout.

 ### Part 3: Reduce resize time for pizzas with pizza size slider in views/pizza.html.